cfpb/design-manual/identity/minicons.md

 <div class="content-50 content-last">

 ### Vector files
-Each of our icons is available for download as a vector (.svg) on The Noun Project, a platform that collects and catalogs icons that are created and uploaded by graphic designers from around the world.
+Each of our minicons is available for download as a vector (.svg) on The Noun Project, a platform that collects and catalogs icons that are created and uploaded by graphic designers from around the world.

 <a href="http://thenounproject.com/cfpb_minicons/" target="_blank" class="btn">
     <span class="btn_icon__left cf-icon cf-icon-external-link"></span>